bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 $ cd testdeploy
 ```

-Then we will create a virtual environment which we will call _venv_.
+Next we will create a virtual environment which we will call _venv_.

 ```
 $ python3 -m venv venv
 ```

-A virtual environment allows us to download packages for use with this, or any, specific project without impacting our work in other Python projects on our computer or our remote server.
+A virtual environment allows us to download packages for use with this, or any, single project without impacting our work in other Python projects on our computer or our remote server.
 If you are programming a lot in Python you will need to get into the habit of entering the following command any time you start working on a particular project.

 ```
 $ source venv/bin/activate